-We did not request that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV at our annual meeting of stockholders held on February 9, 2017.
+We did not request that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV at our annual meeting of stockholders held on February 9, 2017 and are not requesting that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV at the Company's 2018 Annual Meeting of Stockholders to be held in February.
 Should we decide to issue shares of common stock at a price below NAV in the future, we will seek the requisite approval of our stockholders.